 Card reading sensors.

-Cards: Not In Contract, provided by local USPS facility.
-Contact USPS via email at pacs-support@usps.gov for assistance in procuring cards.

-ACE Standard Server/Workstations & Software: Not In Contract, provided by USPS.

-Photo-ID badge issuing software.
-Not In Contract, provided by local USPS facility.
-Contact USPS via email at pacs-support@usps.gov for installation of software.

-Photo-ID badge printer.
-Not In Contract, provided by local USPS facility.
-Contact USPS via email at pacs-support@usps.gov for assistance in procuring printer.

-Digital badge camera, backdrop, consumables and peripherals.
-Not In Contract, provided by local USPS facility.
-Contact USPS via email at pacs-support@usps.gov for assistance in purchase.

 Input monitoring modules.

 Output relay modules.

-Wiring, power supplies, switches and ancillary equipment.
+Wiring, power supplies, switches, and ancillary equipment.

 Requirements are indicated elsewhere in these specifications for work including, but not limited to, raceways and electrical boxes and fittings required for installation of control equipment and wiring, not the work of this section.

 The power supplies and micro-switches controlling the egress electric locks at each of the turnstiles and the RE-4 personnel door located at the employee entry shall be de-energized upon activation of a fire alarm emergency or manual operation of the emergency evacuation pushbutton.
 Turnstiles shall immediately operate in the “free spin” mode (egress direction only).
 Inbound entry direction shall remain secure.
-Coordinate all requirements with section 111415 – Turnstiles.
+Coordinate all requirements with Section 111415 – Turnstiles.

 REFERENCES